saitharun08/DataEngineering-Workshop5/docs/documenting_swagger_api.md

 - **Authentication:** Specifies the authentication methods supported by the API, if any, and how to include authentication details in requests.
 - **Error Handling:** Describes how errors are communicated back to the client, including status codes and error message formats.
 - **Documentation:** Provides additional information and descriptions to help developers understand how to use the API effectively.

+## API Specification in Swagger
+Now let us start working on the Design of the API Specification using Swagger, to cretae the design the we need to use **OpenAPI Specification** (formerly Swagger Specification) which is an API description format for REST APIs and the specification is typically written in YAML or JSON format.
+We are going to write in YAML.

+Throughout this session, we can use the online [`Swagger Editor`](https://editor.swagger.io/) to edit the YAML of the API.